 In 2016 the National Anzac Centre was named Number 1 Musuem in Australia by TripAdvisor.

-The National Anzac Centre is open every day of the year (except Christmas Day) between 9am and 5pm with last entry at 4pm.
+The National Anzac Centre is open every day of the year including all public holidays (except Christmas Day) between 9am and 5pm with last entry at 4pm.
 It is recommended to allow at least 2 hours for the experience.

 Children under 5 years - Free